19 The Casselberry Event

 Dali looked at Eva’s choice to dress modestly.
 She wore a white tunic with contrasting trim and a brown overdress worn by most farming women.
 “Are you sure you want to arrive in Neardore looking like a Miller’s daughter?”

-Eva smiled and exhaled through her nose.
+Eva smiled.
 “I’ve never been to Neardore, let alone Casselberry.
 I suspect very few there have ever met someone from Bon Abbi.
 We’re a farming community.
 That’s what they should see the first time we meet.”

 “The carriage?” asked Eva.